gardenermike/vehicle-tracking/README.md

 ![Car and not-car][image1]

 I began by trying out a variety of classifiers using a variety of colorspaces.
-I used a [LinearSVC model](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC), a [SVC model with an rbf kernel](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC), and a [Stochastic Gradient Descent SVM](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html#sklearn.linear_model.SGDClassifier) on the data.
+I used a [LinearSVC model](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC), a [SVC model with an RBF kernel](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC), and a [Stochastic Gradient Descent SVM](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDClassifier.html#sklearn.linear_model.SGDClassifier) on the data.
 The RBF-kernel classifier consistently had greater than 99% accuracy on the test set, and was trainable on my machine, so I kept it for performance.
 The LinearSVC model would probably have been somewhat faster, at a cost in classification accuracy.
 The SGD model performed horribly for me: my accuracy consistently stayed at around 50% as I added epochs.
 I was hopeful that I could try it with data augmentation (which I experimented with), but I discovered quickly that an SVM does not have strong [translation invariance](https://en.wikipedia.org/wiki/Translational_symmetry) properties in the way a deep convolutional network does.

 I also compared performance of various color spaces.
 The YCrCb space gave me the highest classification accuracy, around 99.5% on my test set.
 I suspect that the performance is related to the fact that the "Y" channel is basically grayscale, and so is insensitive to color differences betwen vehicles.